ophio/flatbuffer-gradle-plugin/README.md

 ## About
 `FlatBuffers` format has been shown to give better results than JSON parsing.
 For more details about it read this [article](https://code.facebook.com/posts/872547912839369/improving-facebook-s-performance-on-android-with-flatbuffers/).
 For a more detailed introduction on how to use `FlatBuffers` you can have a look at this [article](http://frogermcs.github.io/flatbuffers-in-android-introdution/).

 You may notice that the java files generation task could be difficult if there are frequent changes to the schema while developing.
 A solution for continuous generation of the java classes is needed.
-We have integrated the continuos generation of java file with the grade plugin.
-Whenever you make any changes to the input schema file, updated files will be generated upon the next grade build.
+We have integrated the continuos generation of java file with the grade plugin. `FlatBuffer` java classes are generated on every build.

+Note: We chose not to use incremental build for this plugin as the exact location of output directories is not known due to name space declarations in the schema files.

 ## Setup